Can't Build but Need More Space?

 Screenflex Room Dividers ~ A Solution When You Can’t Build but Need More Space

 Is your school district ready to handle the fluctuation in student enrollment within the next 3, 5, 10 years?
-How can administration meet the demands of space while maintaining a lean budget?
+How can the administration meet the demands of space while maintaining a lean budget?

 The answer is with portable room dividers.
 With portable room dividers, it is easy to make additional rooms for temporary or semi-permanent use as needed within the school.
 What types of portable room dividers are there?